ahmedmalaa/AutoPrognosis/doc/install.md

 # Installation instructions

-Some algorithms require dependencies that are only known to work with python3.6.
+The required dependencies work with python3.6 or python3.7.
 In addition to this it depends upon R packages which are only available for recent versions of R. Some algorithms require tensorflow, ideally with GPU acceleration.